phugiadang/CSCI-4308-Open-Sources-Data-Analytics/OpenStack/sortedNumbers.md

-#Number of Trump Tweets: 236320
+#Total Number of Tweets: 749682
-#Number of Clinton Tweets: 220632
+#Number of Trump Tweets: 236658
-#Number of Sanders Tweets: 117138
+#Number of Clinton Tweets: 220899
-#Number of Rubio Tweets: 88246
+#Number of Sanders Tweets: 117281
-#Number of Carson Tweets: 46154
+#Number of Rubio Tweets: 88414
-#Number of Bush Tweets: 40120
+#Number of Carson Tweets: 46233
-#Total Number of Tweets:
+#Number of Bush Tweets: 40197
 ---
 ---